-Dine out at an overpriced steakhouse and you are likely to feast your eyes on a big lobster tail with the meat lying on top of its shell.
+Dine out at an overpriced steakhouse, and you will likely feast your eyes on a big lobster tail with the meat lying on top of its shell.
 This is what is called a piggyback lobster tail.
 It is not cheap, especially when the sides are à la carte.
-It’s a treat for the taste buds, but not so light on the wallet!
-In this article we will show you how it is done with step-by-step instructions.
+It’s a treat for the taste buds but not so light on the wallet!
+In this article, we will show you how it is done with step-by-step instructions.
 Dive into luxury with mouthwatering piggyback lobster tails at your house!
-For a delicious recipe using lobster tails, try our Lobster Tails with Balsamic Dressing.
-Piggyback lobster tails are perfect for special occasions.
-Learn more in our guide on Lobster Tails for Holidays and Celebrations.
-For a pure lobster flavor, learn How to Steam Lobster Tails.

 Difference Between Piggyback and Butterfly